 Diet & Dose Information

 Please note that none of the diet info below has been confirmed by any official medical body in the western world such as the FDA etc as further testing on the herb is needed, and therefore the below is for informational purposes only.
 The below is simply advice based on that given by a producer of the extract in Indonesia, and may differ slightly from the recommendations given by other manufacturers.
-In fact I have never seen another seller of Tongkat Ali even mention diet information.

 The appropriate dose of Eurycoma longifolia depends on several factors such as the user's age, health, and several other conditions.
 At this time there is not enough scientific information to determine an appropriate range or dose for Eurycoma longifolia.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
 Be sure to consult your pharmacist or physician or other healthcare professional before using herbal extracts.